The Difference between Tombstone, Headstone and Gravestone

 Tombstones image

-Life itself is brief, as is everything else in this world.
+Life itself is brief, as everything else is in this world.
 When a loved one passes on, families decide to either bury or cremate them.
 If they decide to bury, there’s a likelihood that a headstone, tombstone, or gravestone will be set on the burial spot.
 When visiting a cemetery, we are sure you must have come across different types of grave markers.
 Some are more elaborate than others.

 For people who are unfamiliar with cemetery memorials, these terminologies can be confusing.
-Especially, when terms like tombstone, headstone and gravestone are often used interchangeably.
+Especially, when terms like tombstone, headstone, and gravestone are often used interchangeably.
 But, when you dive into the origin of each word, you’ll see that all these words have subtle differences.
 These small differences give each term its unique meaning.
 In this blog, let’s understand the difference between a tombstone, headstone, and gravestone.

 What are Tombstones?